dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 Tutorial Goals
 --------------

-- Create a notebook
+- Create a notebook in Google Colab
-- Save a notebook to GitHub
+- Save a notebook to GitHub from Google Colab
 - Register a notebook on Dockstore
 - Publish a notebook on Dockstore